PoC-dev/spamassassin-report-cobol/README.md

 See below for further explanation of content.

 ## Environment preparation.
+This project is split in two.
+Things which are meant to run on the mail server, to select, prepare, and upload data to the mainframe environment (see below), and things which actually go to said mainframe environment.

 Required parts:
 - Hercules as part of a Turnkey environment
 - Logtail (part of the logcheck package)